robertsj/ne630/pages/lesson_07.md

 ### Micro Objectives

- - For a given target nuclide, predict whether elastic or inelastic scattering dominates the slowing of neutrons.
+ - For a given target nuclide and neutron energy, predict whether elastic or inelastic scattering dominates the slowing of neutrons.
  - Compute the minimum, maximum, and expected outgoing energy of a neutron of energy $E$ after it scatters elastically (and isotropically) off of a given target nucleus.
  - Compute the probability that a neutron of energy $E$ loses a given fraction of its energy following an elastic collision.
  - Derive the slowing down decrement $\xi$ for a material with multiple nuclides.